CarlyJ88/Boris-Bikes/README.md

 ### Boris Bikes

-- Build a program that will emulate a network of docking stations bikes, and infrastructure around London that anyone can use.
+- This is a program that will emulate a network of docking stations bikes, and infrastructure around London that anyone can use.